PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 **3. Soldering for red wire**

-Maintain the **Female Bullet Connector** up on the **Small Anvil**, warm it with the **Solder Iron tip**, fill the chambre of the connector with some soldering material and dive the 🔴**Red Wire** in.
+Maintain the **Female Bullet Connector** up on the **Small Anvil**, warm it with the **Solder Iron tip**, fill the chamber of the connector with some soldering material and dive the 🔴**Red Wire** in.
 Remove the solder iron.
 Wait the soldering material to dry.

 **4. Heat Shrink heating**

-Slide the  Red Heat Shrink on the female connector. <ins>Be careful of covering all the metalic part.</ins> Use the **heat gun** to secure it.
+Slide the  Red Heat Shrink on the female connector. <ins>Be careful of covering all the metallic part.</ins> Use the **heat gun** to secure it.

 ![Alim_jack_red_wire](images/Alim_jack_red_wire.JPG "Alim_jack_red_wire")